jmfrancklab/pyspecdata/README.rst

 Because it was written primarily for NMR data, it also includes:

 * Routines for reading commercial raw data into objects with all relevant information.

+* The object-oriented features make it much easier to process raw phase-cycled data and to simultaneously view multiple (potentially interfering) coherence pathways.

+* Contains functions for baseline correction, peak integration, *etc.*

 * (Not yet in packaged version) A basic compiled routine for propagating density matrices that can be used to predict the response to shaped pulses.